MehrazHosen/calisthenics/README.md

 ### Payment Option

 - **Payment Processing**: Seamlessly handle membership payments and transactions within the system for added convenience and financial transparency.

+## Database

+The Calisthenics Gym Management System is powered by a MySQL database, which is managed through XAMPP.
+This database serves as the backbone of the system, storing essential information related to members, employees, payments, and more.
+XAMPP ensures efficient data management, allowing seamless integration with the system's functionalities.